On this page

-Sometimes called salary continuance, income protection (IP) insurance is a type of life insurance designed to provide cover if you can’t work temporarily.
-It’s often offered in conjunction with death and TPD insurance.
+Sometimes called salary continuance, IP insurance is a type of life insurance and is often offered by super funds in conjunction with death and total and permanent disability (TPD) cover.

 What is income protection insurance?

-Income protection cover insures you against the risk you cannot earn an income for a certain period of time due to illness or an injury.
+Income protection cover insures you against the risk of not being able to earn an income for a certain period of time due to illness or an injury.
 It does not apply to redundancies or if you are stood down.

 IP insurance can be particularly important if you are self-employed, have large debts, or have a family or dependents that rely on your income.